Biblical? - a flash fiction story

 Kimberly A. Fader

-From a distance, Peter looked biblical, out of place and time, on an urban corner in Connecticut.
+From a distance, Peter looked biblical, out of place and time, on a bustling street corner in Connecticut.
 He wore layers of muted clothing, and his ever-present beige blanket draped around his broad shoulders.
-Long natural dreadlocks framed his bearded face.
+Long natural dreadlocks with strands of gray framed his bearded face.
 He waved to Sarah, the homeless shelter social worker.
 It wasn’t a frantic “I need something” wave.
 He just raised his hand, acknowledging her presence before crossing the street at an unhurried pace.

-One evening, Sarah stayed late to prepare for the yearly visit from the Connecticut Department of Mental Health, which approved the grant funds for the Drop-In Center.
-Competing with the day-to-day push and pull of acute human needs, her paperwork sometimes fell behind.
-Sarah hoped that once the clients headed to the soup kitchen and to secure a bed at the shelter before the curfew, and her staff went home, she could finally concentrate uninterrupted to get things in order.
-While the sun was still up, she moved her car closer to the Drop-In.
-She didn’t want to walk too far alone in the dark and bitter cold.
+One evening, Sarah stayed late to prepare for the January visit from the Connecticut Department of Mental Health, the entity that approved the grant funds for the Drop-In Center.
+Competing with the day-to-day push and pull of acute human needs, paperwork sometimes fell behind.
+Sarah hoped that once all the clients headed to the soup kitchen and to secure a bed at the shelter before the curfew, and her staff went home, she could finally focus, uninterrupted, to get things in order.
+While the sun was still up, she moved her car closer to the Drop-In Center.
+She didn’t want to walk too far alone in the dark winter night.

 Finally finished at 9:00, Sarah surveyed the street and, seeing no one, unlocked the door and stepped outside.
-However, the second Sarah relocked the Drop-In door, a low voice came up too close behind her.
+However, the second Sarah felt the click of the relocked the Drop-In Center door, a low voice came up too close behind her.

 “Hey, Miss Sarah, you’re working late.”
 She turned to see the wild eyes and skeletal face of a man nicknamed Squirrel.
 Squirrel flitted in and out of the Drop-In Center regularly, snatching up a donut or an oversugared coffee and then back out, seemingly unable to settle.
 She didn’t know if he acquired his nickname before or after developing his dependence on crack cocaine.
-Crack stimulates an intense pleasure that lasts only 15 minutes and then leaves the user crashing down into a hellish despair.
-Squirrel always looked on edge and had a history of assaults and robberies to document his desperation to feed the addiction.
+Crack stimulates an intense 15 minute high that drops the user crashing down into a hellish despair.
+Squirrel was evidence of that.
+He always looked on edge and had a history of assaults and robberies to document the desperation to feed his addiction.
 “You think you could spare a few dollars?
 I didn’t make it back to the shelter in time.”

 “Thank you, Peter.”